Boom Fantasy promo code CBSSPORTS: Get up to $100 back for Packers-Commanders and more

 (picks via SportsLine's computer model unless otherwise noted)

-McLaurin scored in eight of his last nine games in 2024, and with Deebo Samuel now holding the defense's attention, that opens a path for McLaurin to find the end zone in Week 2 against the Packers.
-Combine picks for a parlay on Boom Fantasy for a potential payout of 6.1x.
+Smith has gone under his passing touchdown market in four of his last five games when not favored, with an average of 1.2 pass TDs per game in that span.
+The model projects 1.0 touchdowns for Smith against the Chargers on Monday.
+Combine picks for a parlay on Boom Fantasy for a potential payout of 5.41x.